Estimated reading time: 11 minutes

 Emotionally investing when renovating your home if you plan to move may cost more than you need to spend.

-Lately I’ve been quite impressed with the house prices in our area but at the same time know that if we sell the cost to renovate and buy weigh heavily on our minds.
+Lately, I’ve been quite impressed with the house prices in our area, but at the same time know that if we sell, the cost to renovate and buy will weigh heavily on our minds.

-Not only that but the real estate market in Canada might be hot right now but if you have renovating to complete that might set you back with missed money opportunities.
+The real estate market in Canada might be hot, but if you have to renovate, that might mean missed money opportunities.

-The top 3 questions next to time-frame that you need to answer before putting your house up for sale are;
+The top three questions next to time-frame that you need to answer before putting your house up for sale are;

-- Should we renovate our home to get better return?
+- Should we renovate our home to get a better return?

 - How much will our renovation budget be?

-- Do we want to upgrade or downsize buying a new house?
+- Do we want to upgrade or downsize by buying a new house?